twinsinc/insult_generator/README.md

 - Saving insults (but only for the time the app is running)
 - Sharing insults in social media

+## Screens
+The App has 3 screens:
+- Loading screen
+- Main screen, where new insults can be generated
+- Saved screen, for insults you want to save and be able to access later

 A few resources related to EIG:

 - [Evil Insult Generator Website](https://evilinsult.com/)